 Only the most recent bus pass issued to holders is valid.

-As from 5th January 2015 South West Councils will ‘hotlist’ (electronically disable) all invalid passes (ie those that have been previously reported as lost or stolen or have been withdrawn by the Council).
-If you travel using a pass that is ‘hotlisted’ the driver will allow you to complete your journey but advise that the pass should not be used again.
-After the 2nd February drivers are authorised to withdraw the pass from you and return it to the Council.
+As from 5th January 2015 South West Councils ‘hotlist’ (electronically disable) all invalid passes (ie those that have been previously reported as lost or stolen or have been withdrawn by the Council).
+If you travel using a pass that is ‘hotlisted’ drivers are authorised to withdraw the pass from you and return it to the Council.
+Where a pass is withdrawn, and the driver is satisfied that the user is the person to whom the pass was issued, the user will still be allowed to make that journey – although all future journeys will need to be paid for until either the correct pass is used or a new pass issued.

 If you are advised that your pass has been hotlisted you should contact the issuing authority.
 Torbay residents should telephone 01803 207766.
-For further information please see the Hotlisting Notice for Torbay Residents and Hotlisting FAQ documents.
+For further information please see the Bus Pass FAQs documents.

 To apply for a free bus pass you must be a permanent resident of Torbay (if you are unsure, check which authority collects your council tax ).
 You must also be eligible on grounds of age or disability.